bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 The diagram below represents the interconnections between platform components.

+SJ-Platform uses a range of data sources and data storages.
+Client operates the platform via REST API/UI.
+And he/she uploads a custom module to the platform with a set of configurations.
+The platform runs the module via an "executable" engine on Mesos and Marathon that also uses MongoDB as a data store.

 .. figure:: _static/SJComponentDiagram.png